openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Credential Issuers publishing metadata MUST make a JSON document available at the path formed by concatenating the string `/.well-known/openid-credential-issuer` to the Credential Issuer Identifier.
 If the Credential Issuer value contains a path component, any terminating `/` MUST be removed before appending `/.well-known/openid-credential-issuer`.

-`openid-credential-issuer` MUST point to a JSON document compliant with this specification and MUST be returned using the `application/json` content type.
+The path formed following the steps above MUST point to a JSON document compliant with this specification.
+The document MUST be returned using the `application/json` media type.

 ### Credential Issuer Metadata Parameters